THE

 "Liberty" is herein defined as the protection of individual rights, natural and civil, against the actions of government, the will of a political majority, and the actions of private individuals and organizations.
 Liberty is not about what the individual is free to do, it is about the protection of the individual's rights from the actions of others; government secures the equal rights of each person by prohibiting the infringing actions of others... the liberty of each limits the freedom of all.
 The ideal of freedom as the latitude for individuals to enjoy and direct their lives as they desire--the "pursuit of happiness"--does not extend to a right to disregard or subordinate the rights of other individuals, or to acquire the private wealth and power to control a democratic government, or a right of freedom from economic and financial regulation for democratic purposes by that government.
 What each person is due by natural right and equal creation has precedence over what any other person may achieve in the name of personal freedom to pursue happiness.

 There is no higher human aspiration than the freedom to do good; and none lower than the freedom to do evil.
+Thus freedom is not an inalienable right, nor is it a moral principle.
+It is a behavioral condition that enables the doing of both good and evil, requiring its restriction to the doing of good, or the doing of nothing.

 9